microsoft/csa-misc-utils/doc-azure-training/README.md

 Courses times range from 11 minutes to over 16 hours for a few of the courses.

 Courses can be made up of multiple modules.
 Progress on a course or all the courses can be tracked by logging in with your personal Microsoft account.
-If you need help signing up for a personal Microsoft account refer to the “Signing up for a Microsoft Account” on page 5.
+If you need help signing up for a personal Microsoft account refer to [Signing up for a Microsoft Account](#signup) above.

 Courses are free of charge but the resources for the course are the responsibility of the person taking the course.

 The web address for AI School is http://aischool.microsoft.com

 __IoT School__

 IoT School is another set of courses for jump-starting IoT education on the Microsoft platform.
 Courses here are not split into tracks like academy.microsoft.com.
 The courses are tagged as beginner, intermediate, and advanced.